testground/testground/docs/USAGE.md

-## Running a test outside of Testground orchestrator
+## Running a test plan outside of the Testground orchestrator

-You must have a redis instance running locally.
-Install it for your runtime follow instruction at https://redis.io/download.
+You must have a Redis instance running locally.
+Install it for your runtime following instructions at https://redis.io/download.

 Then run it locally with